2023 note: In the next few months, we should be scheduling our AIFP course for later 2023.

 Hi.
 You would not believe it but I am working for Polar Air Cargo dispatching 747s internationally.
 I just completed basic indoc with the new hire captains and will start dispatch class next week.
 Good I took your international dispatch class.
 I think that got me hired.
 Everyone here are almost all Sheffield graduates.
 Thanks and tell Brett hello and the news.

-- 2016 AIFP-only Application Form (if enrolling in AIFP without the FAA certification course)
+- Application Form (If enrolling in AIFP without the FAA certification course.)

 AIFP (Advanced International Flight Planning) Course